Variational formulas and cocycle solutions for directed polymer and percolation models: Tilt-velocity duality

-\eqref{eq:p2p=B.xi}--\eqref {eq:grad g=-h} hold for the 1+1 dimensional exactly solvable models discussed in Section \ref{sec:lg+exp} below.
-Modulo some regularity issues, this is the case also for the 1+1 dimensional corner growth model with general weights, as we show in the sequel \cite{geor-rass-sepp-2dlpp}. \end{remark}
+In some situations $\Uset$ has empty interior but $\gpp^\beta$ extends as a homogeneous function to an open neighborhood of $\Uset$, and \eqref{eq:grad g=-h} makes sense for the extended function.
+Such is the case for example when $\range=\{e_1,\dotsc,e_d\}$.
+In the 1+1 dimensional exactly solvable models discussed in Section \ref{sec:lg+exp} below, for each $\xi\in\ri\Uset$ there exists a cocycle $B=B^\xi$ that satisfies \eqref{eq:p2p=B.xi} and \eqref {eq:grad g=-h}.
+Modulo some regularity issues, this is the case also for the 1+1 dimensional corner growth model with general weights \cite{geor-rass-sepp-lppbuse}.